Fujifilm X-T2 vs Canon 1D Mark III

 Body comparison: Fujifilm X-T2 vs Canon 1D Mark III

-An illustration of the physical size and weight of the Fujifilm X-T2 and the Canon 1D Mark III is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-T2 and the Canon 1D Mark III are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark III is considerably larger (100 percent) than the Fujifilm X-T2.
 Moreover, the 1D Mark III is substantially heavier (128 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.